-Student accommodation is not quite popular in Spain as student life is rather boring after school hours.
-Hence, students prefer to live independently or stay with their family.
+Student accommodation is not so common in Spain as many students tend to live independently or stay with their family.
 In fact, students are more likely to rent a room in a shared flat.
-In major cities, Spanish students will rather live with their parents, or event choose the nearest university to their place of residence due to high rents.University campuses are rarely open on weekends.
+In major cities, Spanish students live with their parents for financial reasons, or even choose the nearest university to their place of residence and commute due to high rents.University campuses are rarely open on weekends.

 Students generally work part time to make ends meet such as giving language courses or working in bars.
 There are not many job opportunities for students in Spain, but you can check out or even publish ads in local newspapers or on the university job board.